 Alyssa obtained her Bachelor's degree in Social Work at Saginaw Valley State University.
 For several years, she focused on advocating for survivors of sexual assault and domestic violence.
 She later went on to obtain her Master's degree in Social Work from the University of Michigan where Alyssa worked with people of all ages as an outpatient mental health therapist at CNS Healthcare, a behavioral health center.
 Alyssa provides a person-centered approach with her clients by delivering an open, non-judgmental atmosphere.
 She believes clients have the ability to make decisions for themselves and the strength to overcome those obstacles.
 By integrating cognitive-behavioral and DBT techniques with components of a trauma-focused approach, Alyssa aims to guide the client in processing their experiences to grow as an individual.
 In her free time, Alyssa enjoys interacting with friends and family.
 She loves spending time outdoors by going for hikes, soaking up the sun, and looking over nature's beauty.
 She can usually be found sipping on coffee and listening to music.

 Noele completed both her Bachelor's and Master's of Social Work at Saginaw Valley State University.
-She has experience in working with young adults and individuals of various ages relating to various issues including anxiety, depression, struggles with self-esteem, life adjustments, and social concerns.
+She has experience in working with adults relating to various issues including anxiety, depression, struggles with self-esteem, and life transitions.
 With a strong value placed in lifelong learning, Noele continues to grow her experience and educational training to better serve her clients.
-Her counseling style encompasses various approaches including strength-based, cognitive-behavioral, and solution focused methods but largely depends on the needs of the client and their desired outcomes for therapy.
-Noele feels that all individuals deserve the opportunity to achieve their goals and find comfort within their lives.
+Her counseling style encompasses various approaches including strength-based, cognitive-behavioral, and emotionally focused methods but largely depends on the needs of the client and their desired outcomes for therapy.
+Areas of specialization include working with couples and individuals to increase healthy relationship dynamics and change interaction patterns.
+Noele feels that all individuals deserve the opportunity to achieve their goals and find comfort within their lives and relationships with others.
 She supports their growth through empowerment and providing a positive therapeutic relationship.
-In her personal time Noele enjoys a variety of activities with her husband, two children, and Labrador.
-She has a passion for reading and spending time outdoors.
-Camping and spending time near the water are two of her favorite pastimes.
+In her personal time Noele enjoys a variety of activities with her husband, two children, and their Labrador.
+She has a passion for reading and spending time in nature as often as possible.
+Most weekends will find Noele near a campfire somewhere in Michigan.

 Kenneth graduated with his Bachelor's of Social Work from Saginaw Valley State University.
 He would later continue his education at Fordham University in New York for his Master's of Social Work.
 Kenneth has worked with children and families his entire career and enjoys working with any and all populations.
 He provides an environment for the client to succeed, but also feel comfortable and at ease.
 Kenneth practices sensory and play therapy with most of his clients as he feels it allows them the best therapeutic environment to succeed in.
 He primarily focuses on strengths-based therapeutic approaches, CBT, and TFCBT.
 Kenneth is very open to allowing the client to dictate the pace of therapy and to allow them to achieve their goals on their own time.
 When Kenneth is not working he enjoys playing and watching sports, volunteering and spending time with his family.